 The State of Nevada does not have any type of waiting period that allows you to return a vehicle you have purchased.
-Once you have signed a sales contract, you have purchased the vehicle and are liable for payments.
+Once you have signed a sales contract, you have purchased the vehicle and are responsible for all contractual requirements.